 It is the responsibility of each teacher to see that an accurate record of attendance is maintained in the manner prescribed by the State Board of Education and the Superintendent.
-The principal shall be responsible for the timely administration of attendance policies and procedures and for the accurate reporting of attendance in the school under his/her direction.
-The principal shall assure that all teachers and clerks are instructed in the proper recording of attendance, and it shall be his/her duty to see that such instructions are followed.
+The principal shall be responsible for the timely administration of attendance policies and procedures and for the accurate reporting of attendance in the school under his/her duty to see that such instructions are followed.
 The principal or his/her designee shall inspect and determine the completeness and accuracy of the records contained in the record keeping system for each of the required full-time equivalent student membership periods.
 At the end of each school year the principal or his/her designee shall certify the completeness and accuracy of the automated attendance records indicating that all attendance records have been kept as prescribed by law and rules of the State Board.
 An attendance record containing any material inaccuracies, resulting from willful or intentional falsification of data by or for the principal, shall be considered a false report for which the principal shall be subject to penalties as provided by law.
 Attendance verification is adequately documented through the 20 day and 45 day attendance verification reports provided through the online district grade book.
-In order for the attendance verification reports must input attendance by class period at the secondary level and daily at the elementary level.
+In order for the attendance verification reports to be accurate, teachers must input attendance by class period at the secondary level and daily at the elementary level.